fffeelipe/NLA_Challenge1/Readme.md

 13. Convert the image stored in the vector y into a .png image and upload it.
 14. Comment the obtained results.

+comments:
+We needed to truncate the pixel results to avoid overflow of the allowed values (0-255) as expected, using a symmetrical kernel created a symmetrical matrix. trying to get the original image from the convoluted image returned something "close", which is expected. as expected, the jacobi pre-conditioner performed VERY slower than the BiCG, with 100 and 26 iterations respectively. for symmetrical matrices the Conjugate Gradient performs very good.